The overall diversity and richness of native species and communities in NSW remains under threat of further decline.

 The public reserves system is the cornerstone of conservation efforts in NSW.
 It plays a vital role in protecting habitat and provides a refuge for many threatened species that are sensitive to habitat disturbance.

-The NSW public reserves system covers around 7.14 million hectares or about 9% of the state (see the Protected Areas and Conservation topic).
-It conserves representative areas of most habitats and ecosystems, and the majority of plant and animal species found in NSW are represented in the public reserve system.
-Under the new BC Act there is an increased focus on conservation measures on private land to supplement land managed for conservation in the public reserve system.
+The NSW public reserves system covers around 7.56 million hectares or about 9.4% of the state (see thetopic).
+It conserves representative areas of most habitats and ecosystems and the majority of NSW plant and animal species are found in the public reserve system.
+The Biodiversity Conservation Act adopted an increased focus on conservation measures on private land to supplement land managed for conservation in the public reserve system.

 NSW Koala Strategy

-The NSW Government recognises the koala as an iconic threatened species and is committed to stabilising and increasing koala populations across NSW.
-In May 2018 the government released the NSW Koala Strategy, committing $44.7 million towards securing the future of koalas in the wild.
-The Strategy will support a range of conservation actions over three years.
+The NSW Government recognises the koala as an iconic threatened species and is committed to stabilising and increasing its populations across NSW.
+In May 2018, the government released the NSW Koala Strategy, committing $44.7 million towards securing the future of koalas in the wild.
+The strategy supports a range of conservation actions over three years.